-New technologies are constantly emerging and and improving upon previous ones.
-As we enter the new year, it’s time to look at some of the funeral technology trends to keep in mind this year.
+New technologies are constantly emerging and improving upon previous ones.
+As we enter the new year, it’s time to look at some of the funeral industry trends to keep in mind this year.

 2020 just has a different ring to it.
 It almost sounds too futuristic in some ways.
 I remember way back in 2010 thinking about 2020 and imaging some of the technologies we might have in place.
 Back then, it still seemed very far off, but here we are 10 years later (that went by quick).
 While we still don’t have flying cars like the Jetsons or people visiting Mars as Elon Musk predicted, we have made big moves forward with technology.

 In the funeral space, technology does not advance as fast as other industries.
 When new technology becomes available, it needs to molded to meet the delicate nature of death care and serving families in need.
 Even so, funeral home technology is important to the success of every funeral business.
 While every business is unique, these are some common trends that funeral homes should watch and implement this year.

 While reading through this year’s list, think about “how could I use this for my firm?”
 Or “how could this help me better serve families in the community?

 With the release of IBM’s Watson in 2010 and Apple’s Siri in 2011, the road was paved for voice search and voice assistants.
 Over the past decade, this type of technology has continued to grow in use and popularity.
 Over the past 12 months alone, 60% of adults completed at least one voice search.
 In 2018, the Amazon Echo smart speaker was Amazon’s most sold product that holiday season.